 Since its inception in academic year 1981-1982, The Honors Program at the Maricopa Community Colleges provides intellectually stimulating learning opportunities for academically outstanding students.
-The features of the program include specific programs at each college, Honors courses, Speakers Forum addressing an annual theme, honors scholarships, and connections with Phi Theta Kappa.

 - To encourage, foster and contribute to a climate of excellence both in the colleges and in the surrounding community;

 - To encourage students to strive to achieve the maximum benefit from the educational services provided by the Maricopa community colleges;